Zedran/uv/README.md

 ## Setup

+Binary files are released from time to time.
+However, users are encouraged to build the application on their own.
+The only requirement is a Go compiler and building scripts are provided for Linux and Windows operating systems.
+The application's directory should be appended to PATH environmental variable.

 For the core functionality, [OpenUV](https://www.openuv.io/) API key is required.
 If the user wants to specify location by city and country instead of latitude and longitude, [OpenWeather](https://openweathermap.org/) API key is needed as well.

 ### Settings